 Discover interesting stories on all sorts of topics related to Historic Christ Church, from election day in colonial Virginia to the communion silver churchwarden Robert Carter ordered for Christ Church Parish in July of 1720.
 Check out our blog here: 1735 Times Blog

-The most scholarly and comprehensive source of Virginia history on the web, Encyclopedia Virginia explores the history and culture of the Old Dominion through in-depth articles that incorporate primary documents, images, audio and visual clips, and links to Google Street View tours of historic sites.
+One of the most scholarly and comprehensive sources of Virginia history on the web, Encyclopedia Virginia explores the history and culture of the Old Dominion through in-depth articles that incorporate primary documents, images, audio and visual clips, and links to Google Street View tours of historic sites.
 Here are just a few examples of entries that relate to Historic Christ Church: